 eseutil/r “C:\ program files\ exchsrvr\ mdbdata\ priv1.edb“

 Again, check the consistency of the database.
-If it does not work, try hard repair if it found inconsistent to recover Exchange database from the dirty shutdown.
+If it does not work, try hard repair if it is found inconsistent to recover Exchange database from the dirty shutdown.

 eseutil/p “C:\ program files\ exchsrvr\ mdbdata\ priv1.edb“

 Note: eseutil/p, a command that may lose your data.
-Microsoft does not suggest this command as it not always good to run the hard repair.
+Microsoft does not suggest this command as it is not always good to run the hard repair.

 After the hard repair, defrag the database with the following command.

 Again, check the consistency of the database of Exchange.